Data Filtering

 Non Blanks

-When cells having any text are to be filtered, use MatchNonBlanks filter function as demonstrated below.
+When cells containing any text are to be filtered, use the MatchNonBlanks filter function as demonstrated below.
 Sample files are given below.

 <!DOCTYPE html>